The Red Corners Rock Climbing

 Park .35 miles up from the flagpole at a large pullout on the left.
 Follow the road up canyon until the stream crosses under the road.
 Head left onto a small trail and walk back down canyon about 500 feet until the trail crosses a talus field.
 See individual crags from here for directions.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Red Corners:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Red Corners: